Roderick Galdes: Reforms in Agriculture, Fisheries & Animal Welfare (2013-2017)

-Social Housing & Rent reform (2017-
+Social Housing & Rent reform (2017-present)

 Taking office as junior Minister for Social Housing, Galdes immediately launched a number of initiatives related to the sector.
 These included a rental scheme of private properties 'Nikru biex Nassistu', a regeneration scheme of vacant properties, the launching of an affordable loan scheme for low-income earners, and an anti-housing fraud freephone.

 An ongoing project is the building of 680 housing units, in 16 sites, earmarked for affordable accommodation.

 On 15 October 2018, Galdes published a detailed White Paper on rent reform, encouraging longer leases, regulating rental increases, without imposing any fixed prices.
-The proposed rent reform was lauded by Employers, a coalition of 20 Social NGOs, Caritas, Developers, Architects, Trade-Unions, and CEOs of Gaming companies among others.
+The proposed rent reform was lauded by Employers, a coalition of 20 Social NGOs, Caritas Malta, Developers, Architects, Trade-Unions, and CEOs of Gaming companies among others.
 Maltese Prime Minister Joseph Muscat said the rent reform piloted by Roderick Galdes 'aimed to protect the most vulnerable while allowing the market to operate as freely as possible'.

-Roderick Galdes was appointed as Minister for Social Accommodation on the 15th January 2020 after the appointment of Dr. Robert Abela as Malta's new Prime Minister.
+Roderick Galdes was appointed as Minister for Social Accommodation on 15 January 2020 after the appointment of Dr. Robert Abela as Malta's new Prime Minister.
 Galdes continued on the work that he started as Parliamentary Secretary for Social Accommodation.
-He also embarked on several new initivatives to continue lowering the housing waiting list.
+He also embarked on several new initiatives to continue lowering the housing waiting list.
 Galdes oversaw the launching the Housing Development Fund, a fund that administers funds received from public and private entities, and invests them in innovative, holistic initiatives and programmes that strengthen the safety net provided by social accommodation in Malta.
 Recently, Galdes also launched the Affordable Housing Foundation, which is a partnership between the government and church, and aims to help people who do not qualify for social housing.